<em>Pseudopanax</em>: planting, cultivation and care

 Frequently asked questions

-With species Pseudopanax ferox and Pseudopanax crassifolius, which in their juvenile stage are not ramified and form a single, very straight trunk, you might be tempted to prune them to force them to ramify; however, we do not recommend it.
-Allow the bush to form its trunk without intervention.
-For other species, such as Pseudopanax lessonii, you can, however, carry out pruning from time to time if you judge it necessary, particularly if you grow it under glass or indoors.
+In species Pseudopanax ferox and Pseudopanax crassifolius, which at juvenile stage are not ramified and develop a single, very straight trunk, you might be tempted to prune them to force ramification, but we do not recommend this.
+Let the bush form its trunk without intervention.
+By contrast, with other species, such as Pseudopanax lessonii, you can quite reasonably carry out pruning from time to time if you deem it necessary, especially if you grow it under glass or indoors.

 Comments